erwanM974/hibou_label/README.md

 If you are interested in the Coq proof, please click on this [link](https://erwanm974.github.io/coq_ictss_2020/) or visit the following [repository](https://github.com/erwanM974/coq_ictss_2020).

-HIBOU (for Holistic Interaction Behavioral Oracle Utility) provides utilities for the analysis of traces and multi-traces collected from the execution of Distributed Systems against interaction models.

 ## Entry language